arend-lang/site/src/tutorial/PartI/synndef.md

   | false => \lam x => x -- again a proof of Empty -> Empty
 {%endarend%}

-Let's also prove something, involving quantification.
-For example, the statement "for every {%ard%}x : Bool{%endard%} the exists {%ard%}y : Bool{%endard%} such that x == y":
+Let us also prove something, involving quantification.
+For example, the statement "for every {%ard%}x : Bool{%endard%} there exists {%ard%}y : Bool{%endard%} such that x == y":
 {%arend%}
 -- Sigma-types are used to express existential quantification
 \func lemma (x : Bool) : \Sigma (y : Bool) (T (x == y)) => (x, ==-refl x)